saenkn/khi/README.md

 - Latest Google Chrome

 > [!IMPORTANT]
-> We only test KHI with the latest Google Chrome.
+> We only test KHI with on the latest version of Google Chrome.
-> KHI may work with the other browser, but we will not support even if it won't work with the other browser.
+> KHI may work with other browsers, but we do not provide support if it does not.

 #### Run KHI